Platelet Rich Plasma (PRP)

 Platelet rich plasma (PRP) is concentrated blood plasma which contains approximately three to five times the number of platelets found in normal circulating blood.
 In addition, it contains platelet derived growth factor (PDGF), vascular endothelial growth factor (VEGF), transforming growth factor (TGF) and other bioactive proteins that aid in wound healing and possibly hair growth.

 Growth factors in platelet rich plasma (PRP) have been used to facilitate wound healing.
 Recently, studies have suggested that PRP may also serve as a safe and effective treatment option for male and female pattern hair loss.

 Human blood is comprised primarily of red blood cells (RBC), as well as white blood cells (WBC), platelets, and plasma.
 By initiating the first step of coagulation, platelets are the key to the body’s ability to heal wounds.
 It is thought that by increasing the platelet count in a wounded area, the body’s healing to that area would be accelerated – explaining the use of PRP in wound healing.
-Its possible effects on promoting hair growth make it potentially useful as both an adjuvant in hair transplantation and for the medical treatment of hair loss.
+Its effects on promoting hair growth make it useful for the medical treatment of hair loss.

 PRP for Treating Hair Loss

 The Platelet Rich Plasma (PRP) commonly used in hair restoration is “autologous,” meaning that it is derived from the patient’s own blood.
 To obtain PRP, a patient’s blood is spun in a centrifuge to separate the solid from liquid components and platelet activators, such as thrombin, calcium chloride and sometimes collagen, are added.
 The separated “solid” portion of the blood is PRP (platelet rich plasma).